bilgrami/hijri-calendar/README.md

 #### 1) Docker compose YAML files for hosting on Azure

-* Use [docker-compose-sqllite-db.yml] YAML to run the container on Azure with sqllite Db
+* Use [docker-compose-sqlite-db.yml] YAML to run the container on Azure with sqlite Db
 * Use [docker-compose-azure.yml] YAML to run the container on Azure with postgres Db

 #### 2) Azure container settings